stacyvlasits/jos/README.md

-This repo will track the updating of the JOSHU project.
+This repo will track the progress of the JOSHU project.